awab-hassan/02-linodeTerraform-DEVOPS/README.md

 Solution:
 - I researched about terraform linode providers.
-- I configured the terraform code according to my needs.
+- I configured the terraform code according to Client needs.
 - I deployed the LKE cluster using terraform.
 - I deployed apache using terraform.
 - I deployed mongodb and setup credentials using terraform.